-This section discusses special rules that apply only to government officials who are paid on a fee basis, performing artists, and disabled employees with impairment-related work expenses.
+This section discusses special rules that apply only to government officials who are paid on a fee basis, performing artists, Armed Forces reservists, and disabled employees with impairment-related work expenses.

 Officials Paid on a Fee Basis

 Certain fee-basis officials can claim their employee business expenses whether or not they itemize their other deductions on Schedule A (Form 1040).